Dr. Susan A. Murphy, PhD, APRN, WHNP-C

 - Nursing Research

-Academic Philosophy"My goal is to contribute to the advancement of Nursing through providing informed leadership and quality instruction.
-A history of diverse basic nursing preparation, as well as the current nursing shortage, requires flexible and relevant nursing education from which the professional can move forward.
-The nation needs good nurses, and we are dedicated to providing them."
+"My goal is to contribute to the advancement of Nursing through providing informed leadership and quality instruction.
+A history of diverse basic nursing preparation, as well as the current nursing and nursing faculty shortage, requires flexible and relevant nursing education from which the professional can move forward.
+The nation needs good nurses, and we at Rivier are dedicated to providing them."